TheRayG/deepracer-log-analysis/DeepRacerLogAnalysis_Blog.md

 <br>
 <br>

+I use this to illustrate the "performance envelope" of my model.
 By plotting a histogram of lap times achieved by the model during training, we can show the relative probability of the model achieving various lap times.
-We can also work out statistically the average and best-case lap times we can expect from the model.
-I've noticed that the lap times of the model during training resembles a normal distribution - so I use the -2 and -3 Std Dev markers to show the potential best-case lap times for the model, albeit with just 2.275% (-2SD) and 0.135% (-3SD) chance of occurring respectively.
-This helps me to gauge if I should continue cloning and tweaking the model, or abandon it and start afresh with a different approach if the "performance curve" does not look good enough.
+We can also work out statistically the average and best-case lap times that we can expect from the model.
+I've noticed that the lap times of the model during training resembles a normal distribution, so I use the -2 and -3 Std Dev markers to show the potential best-case lap times for the model, albeit with just 2.275% (-2 SD) and 0.135% (-3 SD) chance of occurring respectively.
+This helps me to gauge if I should continue cloning and tweaking the model, or abandon it and start afresh with a different approach.

 ## Identifying Potential Model Checkpoints for Race Submission
 When training many different models for a race, it is also common for racers to ask: